delawaremathguy/ShoppingList15/README.md

 * (*26 Dec*) Cloud sharing is off by default, to avoid confusion.
 See comments in PersistentStore.swift.
 * (*29 Dec*) The share icon in the ShoppingListView is now disabled if there are no items on the shopping list.
 * (*29 Dec*) Functions Item.update(using:) and Location.update(using:) have been renamed to "updateAndSave," since they save the context as well as update.
-* (* 29 Dec*) I have added a few explicit saves of the managedObjectContext.
-Example: tap an item off one list to another, so that the cloud is more likely to get the change as well.
+* (*29 Dec*) I have added a few explicit saves of the managedObjectContext.
+Example: tap an item off one list to another, so that the cloud is more likely to get the change as well sooner, rather than later.
-* (*29 Dec*) There appears to be a layout problem for the ActivityView on the iPad when in a regular environment.
-I am still looking at this, but the workaround for now is to be sure that you are in a compact environment (e.g., in a split screen with ShoppingList in a compact half of the screen).
+* (*29 Dec*) ~There appears to be a layout problem for the ActivityView on the iPad when in a regular environment.
+I am still looking at this, but the workaround for now is to be sure that you are in a compact environment (e.g., in a split screen with ShoppingList in a compact half of the screen).~
 * (*29 Dec*) Version number changed to 3.0.